Wheeler developed many tactics in pressure politics. In fact, many call pressure politics “Wheelerism.”

 II.
 Effective Leader

 Early in his career Wheeler’s showed strong organizational skills and political acumen.
 He engineered the reelection defeat of a prominent wet (anti-prohibition) governor of Ohio.
-This dramatically increased his stature.
-In 1915 he moved to Washington, DC, where he could more easily wield important political pressure.
+This greatly increased his stature.
+In 1915 he moved to Washington, DC, where he could more easily wield political pressure.
 He soon developed what is now known as pressure politics or Wheelerism.

 III.
 Deeply Committed to Prohibition